Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Overview

-The boycott, as it evolved after 1948, is divided into three components.
+As it evolved after 1948, the boycott is divided into three components.
 The primary boycott prohibits direct trade between Israel and the Arab nations.
 The secondary boycott is directed at companies that do business with Israel.
 The tertiary boycott involves the blacklisting of firms that trade with other companies that do business with Israel.

-Once on the list, it is sometimes difficult to get off, since the company or some Arab sponsor must initiate the request.
+Once on the list, it is sometimes challenging to get off since the company or some Arab sponsor must initiate the request.
 A firm might be required to supply proof that it no longer has any business with Israel and/or might be asked to make investments in Arab countries equal to those made earlier in Israel.
 Bribery is another means of becoming “de-listed.”

 The objective of the boycott has been to isolate Israel from its neighbors and the international community, as well as to deny it trade that might be used to augment its military and economic strength.
 Israel’s capacity to reach its full economic potential was hindered for decades by the actions of Great Britain, Japan, and other countries that cooperated with the boycott.
 It has undoubtedly enhanced Israel’s isolation and separated the Jewish State from its most natural markets, but the boycott failed to undermine Israel’s economy to the degree intended.